 She is author of the internationally acclaimed Regional Advantage: Culture and Competition in Silicon Valley and Route 128 (Harvard, 1994) which argues that Silicon Valley’s adaptive capacity derives from it decentralized industrial and social structures that support rapid information exchange and innovation.
 She is also the author of The New Argonauts: Regional Advantage in a Global Economy (Harvard, 2006), Silicon Valley's New Immigrant Entrepreneurs (Public Policy Institute of California, 1999), and Local and Global Networks of Immigrant Professionals in Silicon Valley (PPIC, 2002) She has published widely in journals of economic geography, regional economic development, and industrial change.
 She holds a PhD from MIT, a Master's from U.C.
 Berkeley, and a BA from Williams College.

 Something few people know about you?

-I have two boys, Robbie, who is 20 years old and an awesome rugby player, and Jamie, who is 24, an avid photographer and fluent in Mandarin.
+I have two sons, Robbie, who starting a PhD in Rhetoric at UC Berkeley, and Jamie, who is an avid photographer and fluent in Mandarin.
 You can check out his photos at http://www.wix.com/abjam77/Jamie-Manley-Photography.